shaluydv01/Full-Stack-Web-Development/README.md

 # Html_and_css_resources
-This repository contains all the "HTML and CSS" task's resources from basic to advance.
-Just grab it and play with it.
+This repository contains all the tasks topic-wise created while learning Full Stack Development using MERN Stock.